theseanything/civilservicelgbt.github.io/_posts/2020-04-20-lesbianvisweek-rachael.md

 date: '2020-04-20'
 preview: false
 published: true
-title: Let's get visible: Rachael
+title: Let's get visible... meet Rachael
 excerpt: 'To mark Lesbian Visibility week, we are profiling our lesbian members: meet Rachael.'
-permalink: /2020/04/20/lesbian-visibility-week-rachael
+permalink: /2020/04/20/lesbian-vis-week-rachael
-image: /assets/images/posts/lvw-rachael.png
+image: /assets/images/posts/lvw-rachael
 ---

 What does it say about me, who has been a card-carrying member of the lesbian club for the last nine years, that I didn’t even realise there was a lesbian visibility week?
 I’ve been quite fortunate to be blessed with the confidence to never shut up about being a lesbian, it’s one of the first things I say when I’m introduced to people.